r4j4h/kubernetes-ingress/helm-chart/README.md

 `controller.useIngressClassOnly` | Ignore Ingress resources without the `"kubernetes.io/ingress.class"` annotation. | false
 `controller.watchNamespace` | Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces. | ""
 `controller.healthStatus` | Add a location "/nginx-health" to the default server.
 The location responds with the 200 status code for any request.
 Useful for external health-checking of the Ingress controller. | false
+`controller.stubStatus` | Add a location "/stub-status" to the default server.
+The location responds with the stats from stub status module for any request.
+Useful in tandem with nginx-prometheus-exporter for monitoring of the Ingress controller. | false
 `rbac.create` | Configures RBAC. | true
 `prometheues.create` | Deploys a Prometheus exporter container within the Ingress controller pod.
 Requires NGINX Plus. `controller.nginxplus` must be set to `true`. | false
 `prometheus.port` | Configures the port to scrape the metrics. | 9113